MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/bid-strategy.md

 **Delete:** Read-only

 ## <a name="campaigntype"></a>Campaign Type
-The type of ad campaign that can use this bid strategy.
+The type of ad campaign that can be included the portfolio bid strategy.

 |Bid strategy type|Campaign types supported|
 |-----|-----|